jpswelch/NFT-dashboard/README.md

 * Ability to see where your specific collection ranks in the global view of all NFT collections on a specific blockchain
 * Ability to select a specific NFT in your collection and see its metadata

+While a default Covalent API Key is used in this code template, it is recommended you register and use your own API key from: https://www.covalenthq.com/platform

 &nbsp;
 ## Fork and Customize

-### Setting up locally
+### Local setup
 1. `git clone --branch main https://github.com/covalenthq/nft-dashboard-template.git`
 2. `cd nft-dashboard-template`
 3. `npm install`
 4. `npm start`

 ### GitHub Pages
-On GitHub, the code is available at https://github.com/covalenthq/nft-dashboard-template/tree/main
+On GitHub, the code is available at https://github.com/covalenthq/nft-dashboard-template

 To get this working with GitHub pages, do the following: